OffchainLabs/nitro/docs/arbos/ArbOS.md

 ## Retryables

 A Retryable is a transaction whose *submission* is separate from its *execution*.
 A retryable can be submitted for a fixed cost (dependent only on its calldata size) paid at L1.
 If the L1 transition to request submission succeeds (i.e. does not revert) then the submission of the Retryable to the L2 state is guaranteed to succeed.

-After a Retryable is submitted, anyone can try to *redeem* it, by calling the `redeem` method of the `ArbRetryableTx` precompile.
+After a Retryable is submitted, anyone can try to *redeem* it, by calling the [`redeem`](Precompiles.md#ArbRetryableTx) method of the [`ArbRetryableTx`](Precompiles.md#ArbRetryableTx) precompile.
 The party requesting the redeem provides the gas that will be used to execute the Retryable.
 If execution of the Retryable succeeds, the Retryable is deleted.
 If execution fails, the Retryable continues to exist and further attempts can be made to redeem it.
-If a fixed period (currently one week) elapses without a successful redeem, the Retryable expires and will automatically be discarded, unless some party has paid a fee to *renew* the Retryable for another full period.
+If a fixed period (currently one week) elapses without a successful redeem, the Retryable expires and will be [automatically discarded][discard_link], unless some party has paid a fee to [*renew*][renew_link] the Retryable for another full period.
 A Retryable can live indefinitely as long as it is renewed each time before it expires.

+[discard_link]: todo
+[renew_link]: todo

 ### Submitting a Retryable